-But who knows what the “maximum extent” for your child is at any time from pre-K through high school?
+Who knows best the “maximum extent” for your child from pre-K through high school?
 You.
 Not that you’re in this alone: You’ll work with your district’s child study team (typically your case manager, a social worker, a special education teacher and therapists) to craft an Individualized Education Plan (IEP) that best suits your child.
 This may mean your child’s placed in mainstream classrooms for the whole day, or just for math.

-FIGURE OUT WHAT WORKS.
+FIGURE OUT WHAT WORKS

 We were fortunate to have an astute case manager.
-With her help, Jonah enrolled in a private special education school focused on communication disorders and children on the autism spectrum at district expense.
+With her help, Jonah enrolled in a private special education school focused on communication disorders and children on the autism spectrum at the district’s expense.
 This school was, by definition, a self-contained and restrictive environment.
 But that’s what Jonah needed: a small class in a small school populated by children with similar needs.

-TAILOR ACCOMMODATIONS TO YOUR CHILD’S NEEDS.
+TAILOR ACCOMMODATIONS TO HIS NEEDS

 As his communication and social skills developed, we started experimenting with more inclusive activities.
 Jonah played on the township T-ball team (with one of our other kids serving as an aide) and took a music and movement class, both with typical peers.
 These experiments yielded mixed results, but it was a start.

 The question of mainstreaming is less about placement and more about what works best for your child.
 When done well, mainstreaming promotes social skills, acceptance and inclusion.
-These are all worthwhile goals.
-But sometimes reality kicks in: General education teachers who aren’t well-trained in instructing students with special needs; school budgets that limit access to speech, occupational and physical therapists and administrators who talk the talk about the benefits of inclusion, but fail to walk the walk by not providing the infrastructure necessary for your child.
+These are all worthwhile goals, but sometimes, reality kicks in: General education teachers who aren’t well-trained in instructing students with special needs, school budgets that limit access to speech, occupational and physical therapists and administrators who talk the talk about the benefits of inclusion, but fail to walk the walk by not providing the infrastructure necessary for your child.

 —Laura Waters writes about education politics and policy for a range of publications.
 She was a school board member in Lawrence Township for 12 years and served nine years as president.